-As an album, ‘Brilliant’ is a contemporary sound art for 2012, yet it’s etched with those deep, idiosyncratic electro sound pictures you’d expect – all contrasted with some moderately rocked-up guitar interchanges.
-It’s very much punctuated throughout with Chris’ familiar synthesized bass foundation, one that in this instance, anchors the record to the band’s definitive roots, while in addition, there are moments that show the lighter flashes of upbeat popular accessibility that we’ve witnessed with past commercial successes.
-Lyrically, it’s a poetic narrative, very much gesturing towards the emotional and most certainly reflected back within the musical elements – occasionally in the form of some chilling harmonic sweeps, but mainly with the monochrome cinematic moments of mood magic that ULTRAVOX do so well.
+As an album, Brilliant is a contemporary sound art for 2012, yet it’s etched with those deep, idiosyncratic electro sound pictures you’d expect – all contrasted with some moderately rocked-up guitar interchanges.
+It’s very much punctuated throughout with Chris’ familiar synthesized bass foundation; one that, in this instance, anchors the record to the band’s definitive roots.
+In addition, there are moments that show the lighter flashes of upbeat popular accessibility that we’ve witnessed on past commercial successes.
+Lyrically, it’s a poetic narrative, very much gesturing towards the emotional and most certainly reflected back within the musical elements – occasionally in the form of some chilling harmonic sweeps, but mainly with the monochrome cinematic moments of mood magic that Ultravox do so well.
 There’s an array of treated vocal experiments from Midge – as such giving the album its modern gloss.

 Bringing about a bold rhythmic transformation is the anthemic ‘Rise’.
-A track that’s sure to become another staple within the newly invigorated ULTRAVOX catalogue; an unbreakable structure consisting of an electro-centric haven, styled with an updated metrical drive that can still kick back to retro.
-Previously quoted here as 2012’s answer to ‘Western Promise’ – there’s that immense percussive persuasion at work, decorated with one of Midge’s signature elevating vocal melodies.
+A track that’s sure to become another staple within the newly invigorated Ultravox catalogue; an unbreakable structure consisting of an electro-centric haven, styled with an updated metrical drive that can still kick back to retro.
+There’s that immense percussive persuasion at work, decorated with one of Midge’s signature elevating vocal melodies.
 Animated movements slowly become draped in the virtuosity of a saw-tooth Odyssey break.
 Add to that even more characteristic layers and we have the scents of all those original outbursts, plus enough infectious charm to remind us how we all got here.
 In complete contrast, like black against white, the haunting reveries of ‘Remembering’ reveal themselves.
 Backtracking through the echoing corridors of life; later bringing with it some up to date, yet very average laid back pop overtones.

 ‘Hello’ hails a more traditional rhythmic drive, drenched with eastern-tinged guitar power that’s set against a delicate piano melody.
 The atmospheric breakout of futuristic vocal is bathed in chilly washes of synth before the elements later develop into an artful web of guitar and hard-edged Odyssey sounds – each taking a lead, pushing and steering towards the vision of a somewhat elegant masquerade.
 The meandering static of ‘One’ with its melancholy tones, edges it’s way forward and brings a gradual building of echo-like timeline around a strong percussive framework.
 There’s even a brief moment of chime-like lift.